galaxy-genome-annotation/python-chado/README.md

     - allow connection using a preformatted url (needed by galaxy tools using pgutil)
     - added loading of Blast and InterProScan data
     - moved `chakin feature load_go` to `chakin load go`
+    - fix sequence computing when landmark sequence is available in the db

 - 2.2.6
     - fix requirement name for psycopg2 (name change for version >=2.8)